 First and foremost, a catalytic converter is an integral part of a car’s emissions system.
-They reduce the amount and severity of the pollution that comes out of your car’s tailpipe whenever you go for a drive.
+They reduce the amount and severity of the pollution that comes out of your car’s tailpipe whenever you go for a drive and impacts your vehicle’s engine performance.
 Catalytic converter designs vary slightly among different car manufacturers, but in general they are oblong or cylindrical in shape and bear a resemblance to mufflers.
-As for where your catalytic converter is located in your vehicle, it sits between the engine and the muffler, typically a bit closer to the engine.
+Do all cars have catalytic converters?
+Yes!
+Both older vehicles and modern cars have catalytic converters.
+As for where your catalytic converter is located in your vehicle, being part of your vehicle’s exhaust system, it sits between the engine and the muffler, typically a bit closer to the engine.

 What are they made of?

 - Palladium is a lustrous, silvery-white metal mined primarily in Russia and South Africa.
 Though probably a bit less well-known than other precious metals, and generally mined only as a secondary material, it’s actually one of the most valuable — since early 2016, the price of palladium has risen above the price of gold.
 Palladium is used in jewelry, dentistry, and electronics, but about 85% of all palladium mined ends up in catalytic converters.

 - Rhodium is another silver-white metallic element.
 It is highly reflective, corrosion-resistant, and is, though not the most well-known, the rarest, most valuable precious metal in the world.
 Rhodium is used as a glass-strengthening alloy, a coating added to jewelry to protect against tarnish and scratches, and, primarily, in catalytic converters.